UPDATE: 1 killed in 2-vehicle crash on southbound Cline Avenue

 Crews responded to a call at 9:55 a.m. of a two-vehicle collision on Cline Avenue south of Chicago Avenue.
 Both a white service van and a silver Ford Taurus were traveling in the southbound lanes of Cline Avenue, Serna said.

 The van sustained damage to its front and the Ford Taurus was seen with its rear end crushed and pushed inward.
-INDOT crews were near the southbound ramp from Columbus Drive diverting traffic from Cline Avenue onto the southbound Chicago Avenue ramp, and then back onto Cline Avenue past the crash scene.
+INDOT crews were near the southbound ramp from Chicago Avenue diverting traffic from Cline Avenue onto the southbound Gary Road ramp, and then back onto Cline Avenue past the crash scene.

 East Chicago Fire Department crew extricated two passengers of the silver Ford Taurus.
 Both were taken to Methodist Hospital Northlake Campus in Gary where a 27-year-old man, removed from the front passenger seat of the car, died.
 The other passenger was transported in critical condition, Serna said.